puggen1/social-media-client/README.md

 import * as bootstrap from 'bootstrap'
 ```

-**_note_** the above code is currently not being used, it will be used once the repo fixes with the / instead of ./ bug
+**_note_** the above code is not being used because of cypress and liveserver not working as intended, cdn is used for now...

 ### cypress